-Little is known about Markle Castle, but it was associated with the long-since disappeared village of Markle and a monastic site.
+Little is known about Markle Castle, but it was associated with the long-since disappeared medieval village of Markle and a monastic site.

 Markle Castle is thought to have been built in the 14th century by the Hepburn family, who owned the nearby Hailes Castle.

 In 1401 the castle and village of Markle were attacked by George Dunbar, the 10th Earl of Dunbar and March, who had entered the service of Henry IV of England after a perceived slight on his family’s honour by Robert III.